mjkkirschner/rt1go/readme.md

 - [x] specular/refecltive rays for metal etc.
 - [x] multicore - samples are split into goroutines, but other strategies are untested
 - [x] positionable camera
+- [x] BVH or other spatial data structure
 - [] specular highlights
 - [] update view progress
 - [x] ray tri intersection